Hiking Wind River Country

 I still often hike the trail in the winter, relishing the quiet and marveling at how the water seems to freeze mid-cascade.

-In the summer- take water, much of the trail is in the open.
+In the summer, take water because much of the trail doesn’t have shade.
 But it’s still worth the sweat.
-The falls are still impressive even when the run-off is low and when the conditions are right swimming pools form complete with natural water slides.
+The falls are still impressive even when the run-off is low and when the conditions are right, swimming pools form complete with a natural water slide.

 It’s the classic Wind River Country hike.

 B & K Shoreline Stop